guenchi/Darkart/manual/python.md

 Most of Py-call procedure accept or return a `*po`, in Scheme level, it's a memory address which is pointer a specific Python Object.

-In the programme Py-call, the Class, the Method, the Number, all of it is *po.
+In the programme Py-call, the Class, the Method, the Number, all of it is `*po`.
 In other words, we just pass the memory address in Scheme level.

 This fits the philosophy of Scheme: "Parameter passing is by value, but the values are references."